the-tcpdump-group/libpcap/INSTALL.md

-	doc/README.dag	    - notes on using libpcap to capture on Endace DAG devices doc/README.haiku.md - notes on using libpcap on Haiku doc/README.hpux	    - notes on using libpcap on HP-UX doc/README.linux    - notes on using libpcap on Linux doc/README.macos    - notes on using libpcap on macOS doc/README.septel   - notes on using libpcap to capture on Intel/Septel devices
+	doc/README.dag	    - notes on using libpcap to capture on Endace DAG devices doc/README.haiku.md - notes on using libpcap on Haiku doc/README.hpux	    - notes on using libpcap on HP-UX doc/README.hurd.md  - notes on using libpcap on GNU/Hurd doc/README.linux    - notes on using libpcap on Linux doc/README.macos    - notes on using libpcap on macOS doc/README.septel   - notes on using libpcap to capture on Intel/Septel devices